-Xigera Safari Lodge is a Wilderness Safaris camp, operated by Red Carnation Hotels.
-This luxury boutique hotel group runs award-winning properties in five countries, while Wilderness is the number one sustainable ecotourism operator in Africa.
+Xigera Safari Lodge is operated by Red Carnation Hotels.
+This luxury boutique hotel group runs award-winning properties in five countries.
 The lodge is an excellent option for travelers interested in both wet and dry activities in the Okavango Delta.
 Accommodation is booked on a full-board basis, although some activities incur an extra cost (see below), and the property is open throughout the year.

 ACCESS & LOCATION: